KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 An orderbook is a record of all trade offers on an exchange.
 Typically, the orderbook only displays current offers.

-Komodo's AtomicDEX software offers a decentralized orderbook, wherein users send orders to a P2P network for distribution, and all nodes on the network assemble the orderbook locally.
+Komodo's Komodo DeFi Framework offers a decentralized orderbook, wherein users send orders to a P2P network for distribution, and all nodes on the network assemble the orderbook locally.

 ## Passphrase